Tan line: Driver's tan

-A "driver's tan" (or similar terms such as "trucker's tan" or "taxi driver's arm") is a tanning pattern where one arm from the sleeve downward is tanned significantly more than the other arm, due to extensive driving of a motor vehicle with the window down.
+A "driver's tan" (or similar terms such as "trucker's tan" or "taxi driver's arm") is a tanning pattern where one arm from the sleeve downward is tanned significantly more than the other arm due to extensive driving of a motor vehicle with the window down.

 Sandal tan

 A "sandal tan" is a set of distinctive tan lines on the feet, resulting from the straps of sandals worn throughout the summer by such different professions as lifeguards and monks.

-Recreation-related tan lines
+Common recreation-related tan lines

 Bikini tan

 Wearing a bikini in the sun results in the uncovered skin becoming suntanned and creates a "bikini tan".
 These tan lines separate pale breasts, crotch, and buttocks from otherwise tanned skin.
 "Racing stripes" may refer to the portion of a bikini tan line exposed when wearing one-piece swimwear.

 Biker's tan

-A "biker's tan" is a tan line three-quarters up each leg, where lycra bike shorts would normally begin to cover.
+A "biker's tan" is a tan line three-quarters up each leg, where Lycra bike shorts would generally begin to cover.
 Depending on the activity, the inner side of the arms may be paler than the outer side.
 Unless the biker uses cycling gloves made to allow tanning, the area on the back of each hand will usually not be tanned.